Wildlife and Ecology in East African Ecosystems

 You need to be prepared for two major environments in terms of clothing: urban and safari.
 In urban areas, you’ll obviously be around many Tanzanian citizens, and we must dress appropriately.
 Tanzanian society is somewhat conservative, which means that both women and men should avoid “revealing” clothing.
 Tops should cover shoulders and chests and stomachs more or less completely, midriffs should not be exposed, and pants/skirts/whatever should be on the long side.
 The basic idea in cities is to attract no negative attention and to be respectful of local customs.
 On safari, things are more relaxed.
 Tanzanian guides are well used to our western summer attire and shorts and relaxed tops won’t cause undue trouble.
 Dress for extremely sunny weather that can burn skin rapidly.

 I always wear shoulder-covering tops and usually wear synthetic fabric pants.
 I use button-up, synthetic fibre shirts more than t-shirts because they are cooler and better ventilated.
 I bring a few synthetic fibre t-shirts that move moisture away from your body.
 Always have a hat and sunglasses.
-Baseball caps are great for protecting your nose but also excellent at failing to protect ears and the back of your neck.
+Baseball caps are fine for protecting your nose but excellent at failing to protect ears and the back of your neck.
 So, I rarely use them in the field and NEVER without a lot of sunscreen.
-Broad-brimmed hats only, if you are wise.
+Broad-brimmed hats are a better choice.

 A few pairs of trousers - cool and light

-Shorts (women: wear a sarong or wrap over shorts if in urban areas; men: pants only in urban areas)
+Shorts (women: wear a sarong or wrap over shorts if in urban areas, pants are fine too; men: pants only in urban areas)

 A few t-shirts and a few button-up shirts or blouses.
 At least one or two long sleeve shirts to protect arms from sun.